-Commercial farming is all about the growing of crops and/or the rearing of animals for raw materials, food, or export, particularly for profitable reasons.
+Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

-In order to achieve the economy of scale, therefore, commercial farming needs to be very efficient and practiced on a large scale as the goal of the farmer is to maximize the profit margin.
+To achieve the economy of scale, therefore, commercial farming needs to be very efficient and practiced on a large scale to maximize the farmer’s goal of maximizing the profit margin.

-Contemporary commercial farming hence solely focuses on the production of crops and farm animals for sale, using the most advanced, efficient, and recent technologies.
+Contemporary commercial farming solely focuses on producing crops and farm animals for sale, using the most advanced, efficient, and recent technologies.

 The practice, also known as agribusiness, is increasingly being taken up and practiced as more and more people partake in it as a lucrative business venture.

-Due to this, a lot is invested in terms of capital, manpower, and land, making commercial farming the main driver and influencer of the global agriculture industry.
+Due to this, a lot is invested in capital, manpower, and land, making commercial farming the main driver and influencer of the global agriculture industry.

-Furthermore, it utilizes huge parcels of land and also uses a lot of water.
-On a planet where the population is expected to reach over 9 billion by 2050, these practices worry about those who are fighting for a sustainable environment.
+Furthermore, it utilizes vast parcels of land and uses a lot of water.
+On a planet where the population is expected to reach over 9 billion by 2050, these practices worry about those fighting for a sustainable environment.

-This article provides more detailed insights about the characteristics of commercial farming, its types, advantages, and examples.
+This article provides more detailed insights into the characteristics of commercial farming, its types, advantages, and examples.

 Characteristics of Commercial Farming

-The crops and livestock in commercial farming are produced on a large scale, and grown in huge farms, using machinery, irrigation methods, chemical fertilizers, and other technologies.
+The crops and livestock in commercial farming are produced on a large scale, and grown on huge farms, using machinery, irrigation methods, chemical fertilizers, and other technologies.

-The basic point of producing such products large scale is to have them exported to other regions or countries, where their demand is high.
+The basic point of producing such products on a large scale is to have them exported to other regions or countries where their demand is high.